pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

 That is in turn useful because it means we can update the old excretion list incrementally until the suffix product has been fully recomputed;
 at that point, we're back to a single excretion list and no staging list, and are ready to accept the ingestion list as the new staging list.

-The only question left for deamortisation is scheduling: when to perform incremental suffix product updates and when to promote the ingestion list into a new staging list.
+The only question left for deamortisation is scheduling: when to incrementally update the suffix product and when to promote the ingestion list into a new staging list.

 Scheduling for constant work
 ----------------------------